 And what should you do in the meantime?
 Should you just skip reading altogether?

 No, we recommend that you continue to practice what you have already learned together.

 - Once a day, review all the sounds your child has learned so far.

 - For children who know most of the sounds in Level 1 but need practice before continuing to Level 2, have them read small portions per day of Webster’s 1824 American Spelling Book, pp. 15-38.
 They should read the words aloud to you, reading both across a row and down a column.

 - Correct any speech problems by having the child repeat problem words carefully and clearly.
 You may wish to have him look in a mirror as he says the word.

 - Give his handwriting time to catch up with his reading ability.
-Use our weekly copywork suggestions, or see our remedial course.
+If you’re a member of Homeschooling Torah, see our weekly copywork suggestions, or see our remedial cursive course.

 - Dictate 5 words per day from Webster for your child to write.